 This helps in relieving engorgement of the breasts.
 Take 200 milligrams of B6 for 5 days.

 - Chilled green cabbage leaves.

-An old-fashioned remedy that most doctors also recommend since this really works to relieve the pain and lessening milk production (for those who are weaning).
-You could use the whole leaf to cover the breast or you could cut it in small pieces and cover the breast little by little, leaving the nipple exposed.
+An old-fashioned remedy that most doctors also recommend since this works to relieve the pain and lessen milk production (for those who are weaning).
+You could use the whole leaf to cover the breast or you could cut it into small pieces and cover the breast little by little, leaving the nipple exposed.
 Take note that although chilled green cabbage leaves are effective, manufactured cabbage extract creams do not work.

 - Express some milk.

 Express just a little to relieve discomfort.
 If you want to stop breastfeeding but continue giving breast milk by expressing some, then you can empty the breasts of milk.
 However, if you plan on stopping lactation completely, then express milk just a little at a time, just enough so your breasts will not get engorged.
 This sends your body a signal which would gradually decrease your milk production.
 Taking a warm shower stimulates milk production and also relieves the pain from engorged breasts.

 Sage tea is efficient in decreasing milk supply.
 Take a teaspoon of sage with a cup of hot (preferably just boiled) water, and let it stand for at least 15 minutes.
 You can add milk or honey if you can’t taste it (it is bitter).
 Take it 3 to 4 times a day to decrease your milk quickly.

 These are mere suggestions to stop lactation.
 However, there may be some women who will claim that some of these don’t work on them.
 It is always best to consult with your doctor or health care provider, especially if you are considering taking medicine.